GSA/challenges-and-prizes/_all-challenges/1194-nswc-crane-aisum-prize-challenge.md

 challenge-manager-email: derek.s.perry@navy.mil
 point-of-contact: derek.s.perry@navy.mil
 description: >-
+  See the Prizes Section (Total Cash Prize Pool and Prize Breakdown) below for the total prize purse increase and further detailed prize breakdown information.
+See the Judging Section (Judging Criteria) below for further detailed judging criteria for Phase II.

-  Two (2) participants have decided to withdraw from Phase II of the Artificial Intelligence for Small Unit Maneuver (AISUM) Prize Challenge.
+  The following eight (8) participants were selected to participate in Phase II – Virtual Vignettes for the Artificial Intelligence for Small Unit Maneuver (AISUM) Prize Challenge.
 The participant names are listed below in alphabetical order:

-  1. Exyn Technologies

-  2. Shield AI, Inc.

-  The government is continuing into Phase II with the remaining eight (8) selected participants from Phase I.

-  Ten (10) participants were selected to participate in Phase II – Virtual Vignettes for the Artificial Intelligence for Small Unit Maneuver (AISUM) Prize Challenge.
-Participant names are listed below in alphabetical order:

   1. ASEC, Inc.